keu/docs/concepts/data-quality.md

 - [`SQLValueCheckOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/sqlvaluecheckoperator): Compares the result of a SQL query against a value with or without a tolerance window.
 - [`SQLThresholdCheckOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/sqlthresholdcheckoperator): Compares the result of a SQL query against upper and lower thresholds which may also be described as SQL queries.

 The logs from SQL Check operators can be found in the regular Airflow task logs.
+For more details and examples of SQL Check operators and logs, see [Airflow Data Quality Checks with SQL Operators](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial/).

 ### Great Expectations

-> **Note**: You can find more information on how to use Great Expectations with Airflow in the [Integrating Airflow and Great Expectations](https://www.astronomer.io/guides/airflow-great-expectations/) guide.

 Great Expectations is an open source data validation framework that allows the user to define data quality checks as a JSON file.
 The checks, also known as Expectation Suites, can be run in a DAG using the [`GreatExpectationsOperator`](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsoperator).

-> **Note** All currently available expectations can be viewed on the [Great Expectations website](https://greatexpectations.io/expectations).
+All currently available expectations can be viewed on the [Great Expectations website](https://greatexpectations.io/expectations).

 To use Great Expectations, you will need to install the open source Great Expectations package and set up a Great Expectations project with at least one instance of each of the following components: